 Step 4: Pay Down Debt

-Get rid of consumer debt if you have it.
-When your paychecks aren't going toward debt repayment, you can put them toward retirement, college savings, vacation funds, and charitable giving.
-In other words, you'll have the freedom to spend, save, give, or invest your money any way you see fit.
+Once you’ve saved enough money, pay off any debts you have.
+It’s better to do this sooner rather than later because interest rates are higher when you borrow money.
+When your paychecks aren’t going toward debt repayment, you can put them toward retirement, college savings, vacation funds, and charitable giving.
+In other words, you’ll have the freedom to spend, save, give, or invest your money any way you see fit.

 You’re going to have setbacks.
 Cars break down, appliances die, and dental emergencies happen.
 Don’t look at obstacles as failures.
 You’ll give yourself an excuse to quit.
 Instead, recognize them for what they are and make budgetary adjustments.
 They’ll slow you down, but don’t let them stop you.